josenunocardoso/SceneDisplayer/README.md

  - Add the SDL2 binaries to the build:

     - Create a folder on the project folder that was created.
 In this example we will call the folder "lib".
+If you choose a different name, you must replace "lib" with the name you chose, on the following steps.

     - Copy all the SDL2 Runtime Binaries to this folder.